blairanderson/serverlessconsultants/plugins/serverless-dynamodb-local.md

 --optimizeDbBeforeStartup -o  Optimizes the underlying database tables before starting up DynamoDB on your computer.
 You must also specify -dbPath when you use this parameter.
 --migrate                 -m  After starting DynamoDB local, create DynamoDB tables from the Serverless configuration.
 --seed                    -s  After starting and migrating dynamodb local, injects seed data into your tables.
 The --seed option determines which data categories to onload.
+--convertEmptyValues      -e  Set to true if you would like the document client to convert empty values (0-length strings, binary buffers, and sets) to be converted to NULL types when persisting to DynamoDB.
 ```

 All the above options can be added to serverless.yml to set default configuration: e.g.